remiX-/MediaOrganizer/README.md

 # MediaOrganizer

-Tool which renames series and movies to a nice format.
+Quick and simple tool to rename and organize your series and movies!